mikaerander/portfolio/README.md

 ### Business Analysis / Power BI
 - Course project focused on business analysis and interactive data visualization using Power BI.
-- Related files and dashboards stored in the folder: [View Power BI Projects](./powerbi)
+- Related files and dashboards stored in the folder: [`./powerbi`](./powerbi)
+- Dashboard to be added.

 ## Work Experience (Selected)

 **City of Helsinki, Sotepe** – Administrative Assistant (Nov–Dec 2024)